NATIONAL BUBBA DAY

 National Bubba Day on June 2nd each year recognizes all those we lovingly call Bubba in our lives.
 The name may come from the way young children try to shorten the word brother.

-- Emory Nicholas “Bubba” Church – The American baseball player played in Major League Baseball for five years pitching for the Philadelphia Phillies, Cincinnati Reds (then known as the Redlegs), and the Chicago Cubs.
+- Emory Nicholas “Bubba” Church – The American baseball player in Major League Baseball for five years pitching for the Philadelphia Phillies, Cincinnati Reds (then known as the Redlegs), and the Chicago Cubs.